Federico Delbonis: 2021: First Masters quarterfinal, back to top 50, first Major fourth round

 In the lead-up to the French Open, Delbonis also played in the second tournament in Belgrade, where he reached the semifinals, losing to qualifier Alex Molčan.

 Delbonis made his best Grand Slam run in his career by reaching the fourth round at the French Open, having never being past the second round at a Major, after defeating Radu Albot, Pablo Andújar and 27th seed Fabio Fognini.
 He lost to Alejandro Davidovich Fokina in the round of 16.

 Delbonis made the semifinals in Hamburg, after saving 4 match points in his quarterfinal match against Benoît Paire.
 He then lost to Pablo Carreño Busta in straight sets.

-2022: Loss of form, out of top 100
+2022–2024: Loss of form, out of top 250, retirement

 He reached the semifinals at the 2022 Argentina Open defeating again Fabio Fognini before losing to eventual champion Casper Ruud.

 He recorded his only Major win for the season at the 2022 French Open against Adrian Mannarino.
 He lost in the first round at the 2022 Wimbledon Championships.

-He qualified for the US Open, but also lost in the first round to John Isner.
+He qualified for the 2022 US Open, but also lost in the first round to John Isner.
 It was the fifth straight year Delbonis had lost in the first round of the US Open.

+He dropped out of the top 200 at No. 214 on 17 April 2023 and out of the top 250 on 11 September 2023.

+He announced his retirement on 29 January 2024 with his last appearance being at the 2024 Argentina Open in doubles partnering Facundo Bagnis.